Odawara Station

 Odawara Station (小田原駅, Odawara-eki) is a junction and interchange railway station located in the city of Odawara, Kanagawa, Japan, operated jointly by the East Japan Railway Company (JR East) and Central Japan Railway Company (JR Tōkai).
 It is a gateway station to the Hakone area.
 It is also a freight depot for the Japan Freight Railway Company.

 Lines

 Odawara Station is a station on the Tōkaidō Shinkansen with regional service provided by the Tōkaidō Main Line.
-It is located 83.9 kilometer from the terminus of these lines at Tokyo Station.
+It is located 83.9 kilometers from the terminus of these lines at Tokyo Station.
 Some trains of the Shōnan-Shinjuku Line also stop at Odawara.
-Local services are provided by the private railway companies Odakyu Electric Railway (Odawara Line), Izu-Hakone Railway (Daiyuzan Line) and the Hakone Tozan Railway (Hakone Tozan Line), for which Odawara is the terminus.
+Local services are provided by the private railway companies Odakyu Electric Railway (Odawara Line), Izu-Hakone Railway (Daiyuzan Line) and the Hakone Tozan Railway (Hakone Tozan Line), all of which terminate at Odawara Station.

 Station layout

 Odawara Station has a complex platform layout.
 The Tōkaidō Shinkansen has two elevated opposed side platforms.
 Tōkaidō Main Line and Shōnan-Shinjuku Line trains operated from two island platforms.
 The JR companies have staffed Midori no Madoguchi ticket offices and seat reservation counters.
 The Izu-Hakone Railway has two bay platforms.
 The Odakyu Electric Railway and Hakone Tozan Railway share two island platforms with a cutout arrangement.